idkdevofficial/idkdevofficial/README.md

 ### Hi there 👋

-well uh, me what more do you want huh?
+well uh, me....... what more do you want huh?
 Here are just personal stuff i build myself and some are under like small org, so uh...... yea

 ## Organizations what i own